Personal Growth

 KDF: Again, it took patience and faith.
 Building a portfolio, allowing people to view your work, learning to accept constructive criticism, and balancing other demands in life has been a long road leading to a destination of success.

-LC: Well thank you for allowing us to interview you Krystle.
+L.C.: Well, thank you for allowing us to interview you, Krystle.
 We applaud you for shaping our future and making a difference in the lives of our youth.
-You are truly an inspiration to our readers, and it is an honor to feature you.
+You are indeed an inspiration to our readers, and it is an honor to feature you.
 Miss Millennia Magazine wishes nothing but the best for Kryssy Image Ðesigñs.

 KDF: Thank you for featuring me.
 It was a pleasure.

-For more information about Kryssy Image Ðesigñs please visit http://www.kryssyimagedesigns.com.
+For more information about Kryssy Image Ðesigñs, please visit https://www.kryssyimagedesigns.com.
 Please follow Kryssy Image Designs on Facebook: https://www.facebook.com/KryssyImageDesigns

 Krystle Daniels-Felix